Singh Is Bliing: Plot

-Raftaar Singh (Akshay Kumar) is a nice and fun-loving but uneducated man, with a mischievous and humorous character.
+Raftaar Singh is a nice and fun-loving but uneducated man, with a mischievous and humorous character.
 He is thrown out of his home by his father who gives him an ultimatum: if he wants to come back, he must get into business with Kirpal Singh in Goa or marry a woman called Sweetie whom he doesn't like.
 Raftaar chooses the former.
-Meanwhile, Sara Rana (Amy Jackson) is shown living in Romania with her father, who made bad choices and works for the mafia.
+Meanwhile, Sara Rana is shown living in Romania with her father, who made bad choices and works for the mafia.
 Mark, a mafia boss, wants to marry Sara but is rejected by Sara and her father, and shoots Mr Rana in anger.
 Sara manages to escape to Goa where she hopes to find her estranged mother.

 Raftaar meets Kirpal Singh and lies about speaking English in order to get a job taking care of Sara while she is in India.
-Raftaar and his friends meet Sara at the airport; finding that Sara does not understand Hindi, Raftaar hires a translator, Emily (Lara Dutta).
+Raftaar and his friends meet Sara at the airport; finding that Sara does not understand Hindi, Raftaar hires a translator, Emily.
 Sara meets Kirpal and feels safe but presumes Raftaar to be a bad guy.
 Sara's opinion changes when she sees Raftaar helping a woman who was bothered by a bunch of goons.
 When these goons later come after Raftaar, they are beaten-up by Sara.
 Emily is shocked to see that Sara can fight, but Sara warns Emily not to reveal about the incident to Raftaar.

 Raftaar's friends and Sara are kidnapped by the same goons; Raftaar tries to save them but gets badly beaten.
 Sara later fights all the goons away and begins to fall for Raftaar.
 Kirpal feels happy with Raftaar's performance and soon becomes a successful businessman with his help.
 Mark learns that Sara is in Goa and sends his men to bring her back.
-Raftaar and Sara try to flee but their car is hit and Raftaar is beaten-up.
+Raftaar and Sara try to flee but their car is hit and Raftaar is beaten-up the boss.
 He later fights them all except for a woman who is beaten-up by Sara.
-On Kirpal's advice, Raftaar takes Sara to his family home in Punjab.
+On Kripal's advice, Raftaar takes Sara to his family home in Punjab.

 Sara meets Raftaar's parents, and seeing Raftaar with them she reminisces of her childhood and cheers-up.
 Raftaar's father asks Sara about her relationship with Raftaar, and she reveals that she is in love with him.
 Earlier, Emily had handed responsibility to Raftaar to find Sara's lost mother, and they return to Goa where Sara sees her mother with a child, thinking her mother had a second marriage and is happily living her life.
 Sara decides to go back to Romania, saying she would never return.
 Raftaar feels heartbroken seeing her leave.